mikros-dev/mikros/README.md

 in Go, of the following categories:

 * gRPC: an application with an API defined from a [protobuf](https://protobuf.dev) file.
-* HTTP: an HTTP server-type application, with its API defined from a protobuf file.
+* HTTP (spec): an HTTP application with its API defined from a [protobuf](https://protobuf.dev) file.
+* HTTP (std): an HTTP application built directly with Go’s standard `net/http` library (routers, handlers, middlewares).
-* native: a general-purpose application, without a defined API, with the ability to execute any code for long periods.
+* worker: a general-purpose application, without a defined API, with the ability to execute any code for long periods.
 * script: also a general-purpose application, without a defined API, but that only needs to execute a single function and stop.

 ### Service